 Manscaping- My Adventures In Shaving & Grooming

-Barber 1007875 640
+barber 1007875 640

 Babyface.
 I was called that until early this year when I was finally able to start growing in my beard.
 Unfortunately, most of us have jobs or spouses that don’t like the idea of living with a man with a mane.
 That means having to shave and despite what my father and friends might have claimed in my early years, shaving has never become anything other than a lesson in how much pain I’m willing to endure to not go about looking scruffy.